Yuggiescode/blog-app/README.md

 # blog-app
-This is a blog app built with Javascript that lets you create and read blog posts
+This is a blog app built with Javascript that lets you create and read blog posts.